FAIRplus/the-fair-cookbook/content/recipes/introduction/FAIR-and-knowledge-graphs_matched.md

 Not only that, but metadata which should be **active**, that is usable by software agents without the need of human intervention, thanks to the resolvable links found in the electronic documents and the associated semantics available to the agent.
-The goal is to speed up data handling by ensuring enough informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion is provided to machines.
+The goal is to speed up data handling by ensuring enough informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion is provided to machines.

 In this context, the availability of semantic web technologies completely aligns with the key requirements defined by the FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) principles(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/).
 Thus, providing metadata about a dataset in the form of Linked Data Graph is a significant path towards making data FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/).
-Furthermore, the availability of knowledge representation in a graph data structure, or knowledge graphs, provides contextual informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion about the dataset and shows the relationship between data and curated domain knowledge, which is particularly useful for machine learning and artificial intelligence approach.
+Furthermore, the availability of knowledge representation in a graph data structure, or knowledge graphs, provides contextual informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion about the dataset and shows the relationship between data and curated domain knowledge, which is particularly useful for machine learning and artificial intelligence approach.

 > But `FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) data` and `knowledge graphs` are not equivalent.
 Not all FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) data is a knowledge graph and not all knowledge graphs are FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/).

 ## What are knowledge graph and graph databases?

-Knowledge Graph (KG) and graph database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database)s constitute a new approach to representation, storage and querying of data.
+Knowledge Graph (KG) and graph database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database) s constitute a new approach to representation, storage and querying of data.

-To understand the notion of `knowledge graphs`, we need to remind ourselves about some elements of informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion theory, data structure, and data storage, as well as some geometric (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=metric) interpretation of relationship between entities, which is often what turns data into knowledge.
+To understand the notion of `knowledge graphs`, we need to remind ourselves about some elements of informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion theory, data structure, and data storage, as well as some geometric (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=metric)  interpretation of relationship between entities, which is often what turns data into knowledge.

-Informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion, in digital forms, relies on formal representations and an array of methods to store and retrieve informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion.
-Up until the last 10 years, Relational DataBase (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database) Management Systems (RDBMS) have been provided the backbone of informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion storage solutions, and still do so today.
-However, advances in both theoretical informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion representation model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)s and technical solutions led to the development of so-called `NO-SQL` solutions (for 'Not-only Structured Query language'), supporting the onset of **graph-based representations of informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion**, in contrast to **relational-model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) based representation**.
+Informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion, in digital forms, relies on formal representations and an array of methods to store and retrieve informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion.
+Up until the last 10 years, Relational DataBase (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database)  Management Systems (RDBMS) have been provided the backbone of informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion storage solutions, and still do so today.
+However, advances in both theoretical informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion representation model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) s and technical solutions led to the development of so-called `NO-SQL` solutions (for 'Not-only Structured Query language'), supporting the onset of **graph-based representations of informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion**, in contrast to **relational-model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)  based representation**.
 Knowledge graphs are knowledge bases which use graph-based data structure or topology to represent entities and the relationships between them.

 ```{admonition} **So how does graph theory come to meet knowledge representation?**